tsuramatsu1/apr-emu-updater/README.md

 > it overrides the `libSceAmpr.sprx` that games use at runtime, allowing them to
 > use the selected version while the payload is loaded.

+## Prerequisites

+- **NanoDNS** must be running.
+- **APR Emu Updater** must remain loaded at all times.
+Add it to your payload autoloader, or launch it manually before starting a game.

 ## Running it

 Send `apr_emu_updater.elf` to the console's ELF loader on port 9021.